Azure/Azure-Sentinel/Solutions/QualysVM/Playbooks/CustomConnector/QualysCustomConnector/readme.md

 # Qualys VM Logic App Custom Connector

-This custom connector connects to Qualys API endpoint to execute actions supported by Qualys and returns back responce in xml/json format.
+This custom connector connects to Qualys API endpoint to execute actions supported by Qualys and returns back response in xml/json format.

 ### Authentication methods supported by this connector